shafayatsaad/DiscoveryOS/README.md

 Data and storage:

-- SQLite for relational project memory
+- PostgreSQL for Docker Compose project memory
-- ChromaDB for vector search and semantic memory
+- Redis for runtime coordination and readiness checks
+- Local `storage/` for demo-safe runtime artifacts
-- NetworkX for knowledge graph construction and analysis
+- Local `logs/` for agent and infrastructure debugging
+- SQLite remains available for isolated local API tests

 Machine learning: